skorpionkoder/MunicipalityTax.API/README.md

 Full requirements for the application -
 - MS SQL database where municipality taxes are stored
 - Taxes have ability to be scheduled (yearly, monthly ,weekly ,daily) for each municipality
-- Application has the ability to insert new records for municipality taxes (one record at a time)
+- API has the ability to insert new records for municipality taxes (one record at a time)
 - User can ask for a specific municipality tax by entering municipality name and date
-- Application have unit or integration tests Application has no visible user interface, requests are given directly to application as a service (producer service).
+- API has unit or integration tests

-- Application is dockerized
+- API is dockerized
 - Update record functionality is exposed via API